Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: -Agent Framework

 \subsection{Multi-agent System with Feedback}

-The \benchmark-Agent framework introduces a novel multi-agent system designed to simulate the complex, interconnected nature of medical decision-making processes.
-This system leverages the collective intelligence of multiple specialized agents, each contributing unique expertise to the overall decision-making process.
+The \benchmark-Agent framework introduces a multi-agent system that simulates the complex, interconnected nature of medical decision-making.
+This system integrates specialized agents that contribute distinct expertise to the diagnostic and treatment process.
+We sketch the main content here and more details please refer to \autoref{sec:agent_append}.